-Financial performance - financial performance during the year was strong and fully compliant with all of our internal Financial Rules.
-We generating an operating surplus of £32m which was over £3m more than budgeted due to strong property sales performance across the group.
+Financial performance - despite the challenges we faced on increased repairs costs during the year, financial performance was strong.
+We generated an operating surplus of £28.7m which was £0.6m more than budgeted due to strong property sales performance across the group.

-Positively, performance in 7 out of 9 benchmarkable Value for Money (VfM) metrics showed Curo operating above the sector median when compared to our peers.
+Positively, performance in six out of nine benchmarkable Value for Money (VfM) metrics showed Curo operating above the sector median when compared to our peers.